Piraterazor/quarkus-mongodb/README.md

 1. Install Bruno from [https://www.usebruno.com/downloads](https://www.usebruno.com/downloads)
 2. Open Bruno and click "Open Collection"
 3. Navigate to the `bruno` folder in this project and select it
-4. The Movies API collection will be loaded with all the requests
+4. The Stores API collection will be loaded with all the requests

 The collection includes requests for all API endpoints and uses environment variables for the base URL.
 See the `bruno/README.md` file for more details.